zarguell/discjasper/README.md

     http://localhost:5000/

-to view the active playlist
+to use the editable playlist

     http://localhost:5000/admin